luxeengine/alpha/docs_src/Luxe/guide.gettingstarted.md

         public function onkeyup( e:KeyEvent ) {

         		//called by luxe for you, when a key is released

-            if(e.key == KeyValue.escape) {
+                //so, when the escape key is pressed, quit! if(e.key == KeyValue.escape) {
                 Luxe.shutdown();
             }
         } //onkeyup

         public function update(dt:Float) {
-        	//called by luxe for you, each frame, and passes in the delta time (the length in seconds of the last frame).
+        	//called by luxe for you, each frame, and passes in the
+            //delta time (the length in seconds of the last frame).
         } //update

     } //Main

+&nbsp;

 ### Drawing something
+---

 The class above shows the basic functions that a game _can_ implement.
-A full list of functions are shown here, but for a basic game, you can implement only the important functions like `ready`, `update` and `onkeydown`.
+A full list of functions are shown here, but for a basic game, you can implement only the important functions like `ready`, `update` and `onkeyup`.

 Now you can draw something inside the `ready` function, and it will appear on screen.
 Let's draw a [box](luxe.draw.html#box), and a [ring](luxe.draw.html#ring) around the box.
-We store the ring as a class member, because we want to move it later on. **Take note** that the Geometry classes are considered "low level" and later guides show you easier ways of making objects (like [sprites](guide.sprites.html))
+We store the ring as a class member, because we want to move it later on.

+**Take note** that the Geometry classes are considered "low level" and later guides show you easier ways of making objects (like [sprites](guide.sprites.html))

+###Drawing a ring on screen
+---
 	var ring : RingGeometry;

     public function ready() {